-Germline mutations in the MMR genes MLH1, MSH2, MSH6, and/or PMS2 or EpCAM are found in individuals with Lynch syndrome, which is responsible for 2% to 4% of colon cancer cases. ^{12,13,16,17} Somatic MMR defects have been reported to occur in approximately 19% of colorectal tumors, 255 whereas others have reported somatic hypermethylation of the MLH1 gene promoter, which is associated with MLH1 gene inactivation, in as many as 52% of colon tumors.
-256 Tumors showing the presence of MSI are classified as either MSI-H or MSI-low (MSI-L), depending on the extent of instability in the markers tested, whereas tumors without this characteristic are classified as microsatellite-stable (MSS).257 Patients determined to have defective MMR (dMMR) status are biologically the same population as those with MSI-H status.
+Germline mutations in the MMR genes MLH1, MSH2, MSH6, and/or PMS2 or EpCAM are found in individuals with Lynch syndrome, which is responsible for 2% to 4% of colon cancer cases. ^{13,14,17,18} Somatic MMR defects have been reported to occur in approximately 19% of colorectal tumors, 280 whereas others have reported somatic hypermethylation of the MLH1 gene promoter, which is associated with MLH1 gene inactivation, in as many as 52% of colon tumors.
+281

 Data from the PETACC-3 trial showed that tumor specimens characterized as MSI-H are more common in stage II disease than in stage III disease (22% vs. 12%, respectively; P < .0001).
 In another large study, the percentage of stage IV tumors characterized as MSI-H was only 3.5%.
 These results suggest that MSI-H (ie, dMMR) tumors have a decreased likelihood to metastasize.
-In fact, substantial evidence shows that in patients with stage II disease, a deficiency in MMR protein expression or MSI-H tumor status is a prognostic marker of a more favorable outcome. ^{251,252,260} In contrast, the favorable impact of dMMR on outcomes seems to be more limited in stage III colon cancer and may vary with primary tumor location.
-261
+In fact, substantial evidence shows that in patients with stage II disease, a deficiency in

+MMR protein expression or MSI-H tumor status is a prognostic marker of a more favorable outcome.
+284-286 In contrast, the favorable impact of dMMR on outcomes seems to be more limited in stage III colon cancer and may vary with primary tumor location. ^{284,287}

-Some of these same studies also show that a deficiency in MMR protein expression or MSI-H tumor status may be a predictive marker of decreased benefit (possibly a detrimental impact) from adjuvant therapy with a fluoropyrimidine alone in patients with stage II disease. ^{251,252} A retrospective study involving long-term follow-up of patients with stage II and III disease evaluated according to MSI tumor status showed that those characterized as MSI-L or MSS had improved outcomes with 5-FU adjuvant therapy.
+Some of these same studies also show that a deficiency in MMR protein expression or MSI-H tumor status may be a predictive marker of decreased benefit and possibly a detrimental impact from adjuvant therapy with a fluoropyrimidine alone in patients with stage II disease.
+A retrospective study involving long-term follow-up of patients with stage II and III disease evaluated according to MSI tumor status showed that those characterized as MSI-L or MSS had improved outcomes with 5-FU adjuvant therapy.
 However, patients with tumors characterized as MSI-H did not show a statistically significant benefit from 5-FU after surgery, instead exhibiting a lower 5-year survival rate than those undergoing surgery alone.
-251 Similarly, results from another retrospective study of pooled data from adjuvant trials by Sargent et al252 showed that in tumors characterized as dMMR, adjuvant 5-FU chemotherapy seemed to be detrimental in patients with stage II disease, but not in those with stage III disease.
+Similarly, results from another retrospective study of pooled data from adjuvant trials by Sargent et al showed that in tumors characterized as dMMR, adjuvant 5-FU chemotherapy seemed to be detrimental in patients with stage II disease, but not in those with stage III disease.

-In contrast to the findings of Sargent et al, [Sargent, 2010 #278] however, a recent study of 1913 patients with stage II colorectal cancer from the QUASAR study, half of whom received adjuvant chemotherapy, showed that although dMMR was prognostic (the recurrence rate of dMMR tumors was 11% vs. 26% for MMR-proficient tumors), it did not predict benefit or detrimental impact of chemotherapy.
-A recent study of patients in the CALGB 9581 and 89803 trials came to a similar conclusion.
-MMR status was prognostic but not predictive of benefit or detrimental impact of adjuvant therapy (irinotecan plus bolus 5-FU/LV [IFL regimen]) in patients with stage II colon cancer.
+In contrast to the findings of Sargent et al, 286 however, a recent study of 1913 patients with stage II colorectal cancer from the QUASAR study, half of whom received adjuvant chemotherapy, showed that although dMMR was prognostic (the recurrence rate of dMMR tumors was 11% vs. 26% for MMR-proficient tumors), it did not predict benefit or detrimental impact of chemotherapy.
+267 A recent study of patients in the CALGB 9581 and 89803 trials came to a similar conclusion.
+289 MMR status was prognostic but not predictive of benefit or detrimental impact of adjuvant therapy (irinotecan plus bolus 5-FU/LV [IFL regimen]) in patients with stage II colon cancer.

-Because patients with stage II MSI-H tumors may have a good prognosis and do not benefit from 5-FU adjuvant therapy, the panel recommends that MMR or MSI testing be performed for all patients with stage II disease, and adjuvant therapy should not be given to patients with low-risk stage II MSI-H tumors.
+The panel recommends universal MMR or MSI testing for all patients with a personal history of colon or rectal cancer to identify individuals with Lynch syndrome (see Lynch Syndrome, above), to inform use of immunotherapy in patients with metastatic disease (see Pembrolizumab and Nivolumab, below), and to inform decisions for patients with stage II disease.
+Patients with stage II MSI-H tumors may have a good prognosis and do not benefit from 5-FU adjuvant therapy, and adjuvant therapy should not be given to patients with low-risk stage II MSI-H tumors.
 It should be noted that poorly differentiated histology is not considered a high-risk feature for patients with stage II disease whose tumors are MSI-H.